| | Kevin Twit 6/14/02

 Dawn) But lest those in the church despair, the Bible itself reminds us

 that words cannot contain God and His ways!
-(John 21:25)
+(John 21:25) 3.
+The Postmodern Worldview: An

 epoch approaches its end when its fundamental conviction begins to weaken